micahmo/WgServerforWindows/README.md

 Once the server and client(s) are configured, you may install the tunnel service, which creates a new network interface for WireGuard using the `wireguard /installtunnelservice` command.
 After installation, the tunnel may be also removed directly within WS4W.
 This uses the `wireguard /uninstalltunnelservice` command.

 Installing the tunnel service should be sufficient to perform a WireGuard handshake.

+> **Note:** If the server configuration is edited after the tunnel service is installed, the tunnel service will automatically be updated via the `wg syncconf` command (if the newly saved server configuration is valid).
+This is also true of the client configurations, updates to which often cause the server configuration to be updated (e.g., if a new client is added, the server configuration must be aware of this new peer).

 ### Private Network
 Even after the tunnel service is installed, some protocols may be blocked.
 It is recommended to change the network profile to `Private`, which eases Windows restrictions on the network.